EU regulators investigating Google's plan to buy Fitbit

 Google’s plan to acquire Fitbit marked a bold plunge into health and fitness technology for the search behemoth as it tries to become a force in consumer hardware.

 Fitbit pioneered wearable fitness technology, with devices that track activities such as running, cycling and swimming and record heart rates and sleep patterns.
-The company has more than 28 million active users worldwide and has sold more than 100 million devices.
+The company has about 30 million active users worldwide and has sold more than 100 million devices.

-The EU commission has until Dec.
-9 to make a decision.
-The regulators will also look into how Europe's digital healthcare sector would be affected by the Google acquisition, as well as whether the purchase would give the company the ability and incentive to make it harder for wearable devices developed by rivals to work with Android.
+Apple dominates the wearables market, accounting for about 30% of wristbands and watches sold, according to International Data Corp.
+Xiaomi, Samsung and Huawei are the next leading players, while Fitbit holds fifth place.